GiaDieu/English_Improvement_for_team/FirstMonth/mrKhanh.md

 > couture = Cao tu re

 - I'm a gamer not gammer
-- I'm a the best gamer (the most, the best)
+- I'm the best gamer (the most, the best)

 - couture = Cao tu re , I am warning you, this mistake is unacceptable, if you repeat this mistake, I will fine you 10,000 VND per character